 FIPS 140 is in its second iteration and is formally referred to as FIPS 140-2.
-This section refers to the standard as FIPS 140 but applies to both FIPS 140-1 and FIPS 140-2.
-The third iteration, FIPS 140-3, has been released in draft and this section also applies to that iteration.
+This section refers to the standard as FIPS 140, but it applies to FIPS 140-1 and FIPS 140-2, as well as the third iteration, FIPS 140-3, which has been released in a draft version.

-FIPS 140 is not a substitute for an ACE of a product with cryptographic functionality.
+FIPS 140 is not a substitute for an ACE.
 FIPS 140 is concerned solely with the cryptographic functionality of a module and does not consider any other security functionality.